Hello, I'm Samuel Cerezo

 Samuel Cerezo, Javier Civera

-CVPR Workshop, 2024
+IEEE/CVF CVPR Workshop, 2024

-Estimate the camera motion in a rigid 3D environment, along with the state of an IMU while offering the flexibility to operate as a multiframe optimization or to marginalize older data
+Estimate the camera motion in a rigid 3D environment, along with the state of an IMU while offering the flexibility to operate as a multiframe optimization or to marginalize older data.

 Compressive Sensing Mapping System for Spatial Characterization of Photovoltaic Devices